headlamp-k8s/headlamp/docs/development/index.md

 For Windows, by default it will produce an installer using [NSIS (Nullsoft Scriptable Install System)](https://sourceforge.net/projects/nsis/).

 If you prefer an `.msi` installer, then be sure to install the [WiX Toolset](https://wixtoolset.org/) and have its `light.exe` and `candle.exe` in the Windows path.
-E.g. if you are using WiX Toolset version 3.11, this can be done by running the following command, before the one above:
+E.g., if you are using WiX Toolset version 3.11, this can be done by running the following command, before the one above:

 ```bash